FaisalGH9/From-Tube-to-Thought-cloud/README.md

 2. **Augmentation Component**: Context preparation and prompt engineering with relevant transcript segments
 3. **Generation Component**: LLM-based response generation that stays faithful to the retrieved context

-### Agentic AI System

-The application includes an autonomous translator agent that:

-1. Intelligently selects between language detection and translation tools
-2. Makes decisions about when translation is needed
-3. Handles cross-language interactions automatically
-4. Follows a reasoning process to determine appropriate steps

 ## Installation

 ### Prerequisites